payner35/reduxToast/README.md

 ### GraphQL Schema

 Check out the Schema set up on the server..
 A lot of the schema is not used in this simple demo app.
-But there is a clear example of spliting down a schema into seperate files.
+But there is a clear example of splitting down a schema into separate files.

 ### What happened to ReduxToast v1?

 Great question.. it was a work of art.
-However the recent updates to react-apollo introduced the new GraphQL container, which put a spanner in the works to pass props / state and actions to a component.
+However, the recent updates to react-apollo introduced the new GraphQL container, which put a spanner in the works to pass props / state and actions to a component.

 This latest Toast adventure manages to get everything working again (for now).

-### Obvious Discalimer
+### Obvious Disclaimer

 This is basic striped down code.. to showcase how I got the various parts working together.
-Still work in progress, and it's safe to assume a few improvments are still to come.
+Still work in progress, and it's safe to assume a few improvements are still to come.

-The whole redux / mantra / appolo mix has been a very confusing learning curve on Meteor.
+The whole redux / mantra / apollo mix has been a very confusing learning curve on Meteor.
 And it's still a maturing stack

 I think the idea here is to let Redux handle the local state / domain and send all props to components via Connect().
 Not really leveraging MinMongo on the client.
-Redux / appollo provids some nice features to manage the fetching / caching / updating of the State.
-This featureset is goig to improve moving forward with Apollo.
+Redux / apollo provides some nice features to manage the fetching / caching / updating of the State.
+This feature set is going to improve moving forward with Apollo.

 If you find this helpful... please follow me.